 Background: The prevalence of hypertension in children and adolescents is rising, with 13% having elevated blood pressure and 5% having hypertension.
 Sex differences play a role in cardiovascular diseases in adults but are not well defined in youth.
 The objective of this study is to identify sex differences in obesity-mediated cardiometabolic risk factors in adolescents.
 Methods: This is a pilot study of n=82 youth with obesity recruited from a High BMI Clinic.
 Clinical data and blood samples were collected at a single time point.
 Serum sterols were quantified via LC-MS/MS. Number of cardiometabolic risk factors were evaluated.
 Data are mean +/- standard deviation with analysis via t-tests.
 Results: Mean BMI was 34.8 in males and 35.8 kg/m2 in females.
 Diastolic blood pressure (DBP) was significantly higher in females compared to males ((69.4 +/- 8.9 versus 65.3 +/- 6.3 mmHG; P < 0.05).
 It was statistically significant that more females experienced elevated BP compared to males (p < 0.05).
 There was a significant interaction between sex and cortisol (p=0.023) for DBP.
 Conclusions: There are sex differences in the relationship between plasma cortisol and

 DBP in youth with obesity.
 Modulation of the cortisol pathway may be part of the mechanism of obesity-associated hypertension in females.

 Digital Object Identifier (DOI)

 Valdez, Lucrecia, "SEX DIFFERENCES IN CARDIOMETABOLIC RISK FACTORS IN YOUTH WITH OBESITY" (2023).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 97.

 Available for download on Saturday, October 21, 2023